BaiYunpeng1949/hierarchical-resource-rational-reader/README.md

 - Simulation and inference code for fitting model parameters
 - Analysis scripts for generating figures and metrics reported in the paper

-A detailed methodology description and POMDP tuple designs are provided in **Supplementary Information, Section 1.3 and 1.4** of the manuscript.
+A detailed description of the modeling framework and POMDP formulations is provided in Supplementary Information, Sections 1.3 and 1.4 of the manuscript.

 ---